manuelloverso/frontend-travel-app/README.md

 - do some backend validation to aavoid days being created with the same day_number for the same trip
 - add something else in the day table/creation form
 - on Laravel add all api routes in the auth:sanctum middlewere and try to remove the Auth::user() from the methods and see how it reacts.
+- handle visited status on stops and rating on days/trips